HarshCasper/Rotten-Scripts/Python/SIFT Algorithm/Readme.md

 - After this, we use the `Brute Force Matcher algorithm` for matching the feature of the input and test image.
 - The SIFT features are local and based on the appearance of the object at particular interest points, and are invariant to image scale and rotation.

+There are mainly four steps involved in the SIFT algorithm.

+- **Scale-space peak selection:** Potential location for finding features.

+- **Keypoint Localization:** Accurately locating the feature keypoints.

+- **Orientation Assignment:** Assigning orientation to keypoints.

+- **Keypoint descriptor:** Describing the keypoints as a high dimensional vector.

+- **Keypoint Matching:** Keypoints between two images are matched by identifying their nearest neighbours.
+But in some cases, the second closest-match may be very near to the first.

 ## Setup instructions

 - This algorithm is patented, so this algorithm is included in the Non-free module in OpenCV.